helenclx/100-days-of-code/r1-log.md

 - With the We are the Champions project, I learned to update Firebase database through the DOM, and apply my knowledge and skills of using the data attribute and local storage to keep track of data of different elements.

 **Link to work:** [We are the Champions](https://helenclx.github.io/Scrimba-Frontend-Solo-Projects/m3-we-are-the-champions/)

+---

+### Day 49: 20 February 2024.
+Tuesday

+**Today's Progress:** Started Learn Intermediate OOP by Building a Platformer Game from freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.
+Did Steps 1 to 30.

+**Thoughts:** I learned about the Canvas API and the `<canvas>` element, and got more practice in writing class components.